-- We obtained an understanding of the company and the sector in which is operates to identify laws and regulations that could reasonably be expected to have a direct effect on the financial statements.
-We obtained our understanding in this regard through discussions with management, industry research and our cumulative audit knowledge and experience of the sector. - We determined the principal laws and regulations currently relevant to the company in this regard to be those arising from UK Company Law, rules applicable to issuers on the LSE Standard List Main Market, including the FCA Listing Rules and the Disclosure Guidance and Transparency Rules. - We designed our audit procedures to ensure the audit team considered whether there were any indications of non-compliance by the company with those laws and regulations.
-These procedures included, but were not limited to: - Discussions with management regarding compliance with laws and regulations by the company; - Review of board minutes; and - Review of regulatory news announcements made throughout the reporting period and post year-end. - As in all of our audits, we addressed the risk of fraud arising from management override of controls or management bias by performing audit procedures which included, but were not limited to: the testing of journals; reviewing accounting estimates for evidence of bias; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.
+We obtained an understanding of the company and the sector in which it operates to identify laws and regulations that could reasonably be expected to have a direct effect on the financial statements.
+We obtained our understanding in this regard through discussions with management, industry research and our cumulative audit knowledge and experience of the sector.

+- We determined the principal laws and regulations relevant to the company in this regard to be those arising from UK Company Law, rules applicable to issuers on the London Stock Exchange Standard List Main Market, including the Financial Conduct Authority Listing Rules and the Disclosure Guidance and Transparency Rules. - We designed our audit procedures to ensure the audit team considered whether there were any indications of non-compliance by the company with those laws and regulations.
+These procedures included, but were not limited to: - Discussions with management regarding compliance with laws and regulations by the company; - Review of board minutes; and - Review of Regulatory News Service announcements made throughout the reporting period and post year-end. - We also identified the risks of material misstatement of the financial statements due to fraud.
+We considered, in addition to the non-rebuttable presumption of a risk of fraud arising from management override of controls, that there was potential for management bias in relation to the valuation of the intangible assets and whether any impairment indicators were present.
+We addressed these risks by challenging the assumptions and judgements made by management when auditing these significant accounting estimates (see the Key audit matters section of our report). - As in all of our audits, we addressed the risk of fraud arising from management override of controls by performing audit procedures which included, but were not limited to: the testing of journals; reviewing accounting estimates for evidence of bias; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business